DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 <a name="getting-started_before-trying-to-use-the-sdk-on-jetson_building-optimized-models"></a>
 <a name="building-optimized-models"></a>
 ### Building optimized models ###
+This process will write the optimized models (a.k.a plans) to the local disk which means we'll need write permission.
+We recommend running the next commands as root(#) instead of normal user($).
 To generate the optimized models:
  - Navigate to the jetson binaries folder: `cd ultimateALPR-SDK/binaries/jetson/aarch64` or `cd ultimateALPR-SDK/binaries/jetson_tftrt/aarch64`
  - Generate the optimized models: `sudo chmod +x ./prepare.sh && sudo ./prepare.sh`